Planning To Visit Gibsons Landing

-When visiting Vancouver, take the scenic road north of Vancouver.
+When visiting Vancouver, take the scenic road north of Vancouver and visit Gibsons Landing.
 Taking the road through Stanley Park you can cross at the Lions Gate Bridge and head along the Sea to Sky Highway to Horseshoe Bay!
 You can spend the day enjoying Horseshoe Bay or from there you can catch a BC Ferry to Vancouver Island or grab a smaller ferry to hop over to visit Gibsons Landing or Bowen Island.

 The ferry to Langdale will put you down with a short drive to Gibsons Landing.
 Once there you can start your drive up the Sunshine Coast to Powell River, where you could catch another ferry to get you to Vancouver Island at Comox.
 Once in Comox you can continue north and eventually take a ferry back to the mainland and head for Prince Rupert or turn around south and catch a ferry in Nanaimo or Victoria to get back to Vancouver.
 These are longer loops that we will leave for another day.